-Many cities such as Plano and McKinney have illumination / glare ordinances which limit the amount of light which can emanate from the borders and perimeters of a property.
-The amount allowed depends on how the neighborhood is zoned. (residential / light commercial, etc.) Parking lot lighting may cause excessive light to be transmitted through the windows of an adjacent bedroom window in which case light level testing is called for.
-In many cases the lighting testing data is compared to photometric maps prepared by a lighting engineer.
+Many cities such as Plano, Grapevine, Frisco and McKinney have lighting / photometric illumination / glare ordinances which limit the amount of light which can emanate from the borders and perimeters of a property as well as the amount of lighting reflected from the ground. (glare) The amount allowed depends on how the neighborhood is zoned. (residential / light commercial, etc.) Parking lot lighting may cause excessive light to be transmitted through the windows of an adjacent bedroom window in which case light level testing is called for.
+In many cases the lighting survey data is compared to photometric maps prepared by a lighting or other relevant professional engineer.

 Other aspects to consider are the total illumination output of the light (measured in foot candles or lumens) and distribution across the emitting surface, color temperature of light, (measured in degrees Kelvin) diffusivity, distance from the light fixture to the surface(s) to be illuminated, the color, texture and composition of the surface(s) and type of lighting. (incandescent, fluorescent, halogen, LED, etc.)